Youngermaster/Artificial-Intelligence-Javascript/README.md

-# Artificial-Intelligence-Javascript
+# Javascript Bot

-This repository contains a "AI" with the language Javascript
+This repository contains a bot made with Javascript language